bekhzod-olimov/ObjectDetectionSampleProjects/README.md

 ## 📁 Available Datasets

-The links to the datasets can be found in the [fetch script](https://github.com/bekhzod-olimov/MedicalImageClassificationProjects/blob/7e97ebf29be8a2fb52d0e405921b08cf55683f12/data/fetch.py#L7).
+The links to the datasets can be found in the [fetch script](https://github.com/bekhzod-olimov/ObjectDetectionSampleProjects/blob/f470170f29d56f12ca5b018ff2afe95db2d3e6d6/data/fetch.py#L7).
- * Covid Dataset;

- * Malaria Dataset;
+ * Baggage Detection Dataset;

  * The more is coming...